-In the run-up to the FIFA world cup, ZDNet Australia asked Web designers to submit their proposals for the World's greatest Soccer Web site.
-This is what they came up with.
+In the run-up to the FIFA world cup, ZDNet Australia asked Web designers to submit their proposals for the World’s greatest Soccer Web site.

 With a potentially broad and diverse readership, soccer coverage provides an interesting challenge to Web site designers.

 Participants in the challenge were provided with a scenario and asked to complete a proposal, making reference to practical technologies, site structure and content publishing.

 In the scenario, a hypothetical “major international media group” is looking to launch a brand new site for soccer fans.
 In an attempt to capture a global audience, the group insists the site operate in no less than six languages (including Mandarin and Japanese).